harshulvarma/Loyalty-in-GitHub/README.md

 And finally using the above features a machine learning pipeline was created using Random Forest to predict whether a given developer is loyal or not with 0.9 AUC.

 ### Tools Utilised
--Google BigQuery
+- Google BigQuery
--Spark SQL
+- Spark SQL
--PySpark
+- PySpark
--NetworkX
+- NetworkX
--MlLib
+- MlLib